praiteri/GPTA/README.md

 <gpta.help@gmail.com>

 Although you are not required to do so, the author would consider it a courtesy if you submit to them any changes you consider to be worthwhile adding to the code.
-The goal would be to keep the development of GPTA more or less centralized.
+The goal would be to keep the development of GDIS more or less centralized.